Professor-G/pyBIA/docs/source/Engineering pyBIA.rst

 .. code-block:: python

     master_catalog = pandas.read_csv('NDWFS_master_catalog')
-    obj_names_866 = np.loadtxt('obj_names_789', dtype=str)
+    obj_names_866 = np.loadtxt('obj_names_866', dtype=str)

     index_866 = []

     for obj_name in obj_names_866:

     	index = np.where(master_catalog['obj_name'] == obj_name)[0]

+    	#In case there are multiple detections, select the brightest one or flux/flux_err if error argument is input
+    	if len(index) > 1:
+    		index = index[np.argmax(master_catalog.iloc[index]['flux'])]

     	index_866.append(index)

-    index_866 = np.array(index_866)

 When we initially created the catalog, we set the 'flag' column to 1 for all objects, but now that we have the indices of the 866 blob candidates, we can set the 'flag' column to 0 for these entries, which we will interpret to mean DIFFUSE.
-For simplicity, we will break up our master catalog into a diffuse_catalog containing only these 866 candidates, and an other_catalog with everything else.
+The master catalog can now be separated into a diffuse_catalog containing only these 866 candidates, and an other_catalog with everything else.

 .. code-block:: python

-	diffuse_catalog = master_catalog[index_866]
-	diffuse_catalog['flag'] = 0
+	master_catalog['flag'].iloc[index_866] = 0
 	other_index = np.where(master_catalog['flag'] == 1)[0]

+	diffuse_catalog = master_catalog.iloc[index_866]
-	other_catalog = master_catalog[other_index]
+	other_catalog = master_catalog.iloc[other_index]

 Finally, we will extract 2D arrays of size 100x100, centered around the positions of each of the 866 diffuse objects.
 We need these images to train the CNN.
 As was done when creating the catalog, we will loop over all 27 subfields, find the objects in each one, crop out the subarray, and append the images to a list.
 We can crop out the image of each object using the crop_image function in pyBIA.data_processing: